 Version control systems (VCS) are also called revision control systems (RCS).
 RCSs work as independent, standalone applications, much like the control mechanisms built into programs such as spreadsheets and word processors.

 |Post On:||What Are Distributed Version Control Systems?|

 |Applicable For:||Freshers & Experience|

 |Get Updates:||Join Our Telegram Group|

 Use Of Distributed Version Control Systems (VCS) :

 - Repository: We can use it as a repository.
-The project’s history can be thought of as a database of changes, containing all edits and versions (snapshots) over time.
+The project’s history can be considered a database of changes containing all edits and versions (snapshots) over time.

 - Copy of Work (sometimes called checkout): The personal copy of all the files in a project is known as the “working directory.”
 You can edit this copy without affecting the work of others, and once you are done making your changes, you can commit them to a repository.

 There are three types of version control systems:

 Now, we will discuss them briefly in a detailed manner.

 A local version control system is a database located on your computer that stores every file change as a patch.
 A patch set contains only the changes made to the file since its last version.
 To see what the file looked like at any given moment, you need to add all relevant patches to the file until that moment.